Charity and registered community sports club relief

 Community Amateur Sports Clubs

-Amateur sports clubs who don't wish to apply for charitable status can apply for a package of tax reliefs.
-They're available from HM Revenues and Customs.
+Amateur sports clubs who do not want to apply for charitable status can apply for a package of tax reliefs.
+They're available from HM Revenues and Customs (HMRC).
 You can find more information about Community Amateur Sports clubs on GOV.UK.

-To qualify for the mandatory 80% Business Rates Relief your club needs to be registered with HM Revenues and Customs.
-Also, the property you occupy must wholly or mainly be used for the purposes of your club.
+To qualify for the mandatory 80% Business Rates Relief your club needs to be registered with HMRC.
+The property you occupy must also wholly or mainly be used for the purposes of your club.

 To qualify for a further 20% discretionary relief, your club must meet all of the following criteria.
 You must: